bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/compact-client-side-filtering:-neutrino.md

 Van Wirdum: 00:07:41

-Right, which the light client is then able to check.
+Which the light client is then able to check.
 So the light client checks, okay, is this actually the address I cared about or is this a false positive is the block valid as far as hash power goes and then is the transaction valid I guess and if that all checks out then the light client sort of knows fairly sure that it has been paid even though they're still trusting Hashpower.

 Provoost: 00:08:04